gonfva/gonfva.github.io/content/en/blog/2012-03-29-estimating-spanish-budget-deficit.md

 Using a twelve month period for 2Q2011, you can get a total of 97956 million euro (in European terms).

 So, with 2Q2011 data, estimation was 98 billion euro, with 3Q2011, estimation 94 billion euro.
 Is that a perfect estimate?.
 Of course not.
 But it shows a trend.
-And with that trend,<b> it was obvious we were decreasing our deficit, but it was obvious we weren't decreasing fast enough</b>.
+And with that trend, ** it was obvious we were decreasing our deficit, but it was obvious we weren't decreasing fast enough**.

 [February, 28th.
 Official figure: 91344](http://www.minhap.gob.es/es-ES/Prensa/En%20Portada/2012/Paginas/Deficit_2011.aspx)(*).
 And everybody said the government was forging the data upwards.